TheMoon2000/SurveyLex-ios-Framework/README.md

 survey.loadAndPresent() // Asynchronous method
 ```

-To update the view controller when it's loading, you can implement the optional `SurveyResponseDelegate`.
+To update the view controller when the survey is loading up, you can implement the optional `SurveyResponseDelegate`.

 ```swift